matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-aa-tutorial.md

                 uint128(0),
                 abi.encodeCall(
                     DEPLOYER_SYSTEM_CONTRACT.create2Account,
-                    (salt, aaBytecodeHash, abi.encode(owner1, owner2))
+                    (salt, aaBytecodeHash, abi.encode(owner1, owner2), IContractDeployer.AccountAbstractionVersion.Version1)
                 )
             );
         require(success, "Deployment failed");

-        (accountAddress, ) = abi.decode(returnData, (address, bytes));
+        (accountAddress) = abi.decode(returnData, (address));
     }
 }

 ```

-Note, that on zkSync, the deployment is not done via bytecode, but via bytecode hash.
+It's worth remembering that on zkSync, contract deployments are not done via bytecode, but via bytecode hash.
 The bytecode itself is passed to the operator via `factoryDeps` field.
 Note, that the `_aaBytecodeHash` must be formed specially:

 - Firstly, it is hashed with sha256.
 - Then, the first two bytes are replaced with the length of the bytecode in 32-byte words.